Skip to main content

 There is good disabled access onsite.
 Our kidding shed is accessible for wheelchairs and we have a disabled toilet onsite.
 There is the option to visit goats outside too.
 There is a wide gravel track which leads you to our goat paddocks.

 There is free parking at our farm.
+Please consider car sharing, if possible.
 Our stewards will guide you safely to your park spot upon arrival and will assist you leaving our farm.
-There are toilets onsite too.
+There are toilets (inc. disabled) onsite too.
+There are regular buses that stop at Inverkeilor, our nearby village, which is only a 2 minute walk from our farm.

 RT McEwan, Myreside Farm, DD11 5RL